 • To create a new branch and remain on your current branch: git branch <your-git-branch-name>To create a new branch and switch to it immediately: git checkout -b <your-git-branch-name>

 💡 Note: When you create a new local branch using this method, it’s initially only available in your local repository.
-To share it with your team, push it to the remote repository using: git push -u origin <your-git-branch-name>.
+To share it with your team, push it to the remote repository using: git push -u origin < your-git-branch-name>.
+Once merge conflicts are resolved, you should run the command git add on each file to mark it as resolved, to stage the file in Git, and indicate that you are ready to proceed with the merge process.
+After completing adding the files, simply merge by committing the changes.

 Orphan branches